 Ice Scraper and Snow Brush

-Usually together in one tool, available cheaply at stores and gas stations.
+Usually a together-in-one tool, available cheaply at stores and gas stations.
 Get one with a long handle so your hands don't get too cold when clearing snow.

 Brush the snow off the car's windows, roof, and hood with the snow brush, then clear the windshield and all the windows completely with the scraper.

 You have to clear snow from the roof and hood otherwise when you brake, the snow on the roof will fall forward in front of the windshield.
 And snow on the hood will blow onto the windshield as you drive.

 The aforementioned slush, sand, grit, and ice-melting chemicals, as well as splattering all over windshields, also accumulates on the underside of cars, and accelerate corrosion.
 The easiest way to keep the underside of the car as rust-free as possible is to have the bottom of the car sprayed at a car wash, once a month.